jasminvucelj/NotesApp/README.md

 * Q3 + IQR_COEF * IQR (the upper boundary)

-where Q1 and Q3 are the 1st and 3rd quartiles of the buffer dataset, IQR is the interquartile range, calculated as the difference Q3-Q1, and IQR_COEF is a constant defined as 1.5.
+where Q1 and Q3 are the 1st and 3rd quartiles of the buffer dataset, IQR is the interquartile range, calculated as the difference Q3-Q1, and IQR_COEF is a constant with a value defined as 1.5.
 Locations with at least one coordinate outside the defined range are considered outliers and are removed from the buffer, not considered in the total distance calculations.

 ## Storing notes to a database